dbd-challenge/dbdc3/docs/evaluation_metrics.md

 # Evaluation metrics

 We use two types of evaluation metrics: classification-related and distribution-related.
-Here, O means not a breakdown, T possible breakdown, and B breakdown.
+Here, O means "not a breakdown", T "possible breakdown", and X "breakdown".

 ## Classification-related metrics